 Tanis Sydney MacArthur

-Steph Davis is a stilt walker and theatrical clown.
+Steph is a stilt walker and theatrical clown.
 Her delight is rooted in deep and playful interactions with others that provoke movement, joy and wonder.
 She studied clown with John Turner (of Mump and Smoot) and with Helen Donnelly (of Foo Productions).
-Her clown performances include a solo performance as Wooshla at April Foolery 2017 (a fundraiser for Mental Health), and HAG events: an archaeology conference, La Nuit du Frisson, The Paradise Project.
+Her clown performances include the Because Beer festival, a solo performance as Wooshla at April Foolery (a fundraiser for Mental Health), and HAG events: an archaeology conference, La Nuit du Frisson, The Paradise Project.

-Grace Loney was introduced to stilt walking in 2017 and was captured by the physicality and heightened perspective.
+Grace was introduced to stilt walking in 2017 and was captured by the physicality and heightened perspective.
 She has performed with Hamilton Aerial Group since and enjoys the collaborative and supportive spirit of the HAG community and as well as inspiring audience imagination with character, costume and circus movement.
 Grace brings experience grown from diverse explorations and performances.
 She loves to create as a maker of visual, sound and movement artworks.
-Since 1985, her painting and sculpture have been shown in galleries and events including Glenhurst Art Gallery of Brant, Grimsby Art Gallery, you me gallery and Boris Brott Festivals.
-Her musical performance since 1990 include vocals and percussion with Ruth Sutherland, African drumming and dancing with M’Baye Diagne and choir member of Te Deum.
 Since 1997, Grace has been involved in collaborative choreography and performance.
 She has worked with Peggy Baker in Move, Behind the Kiln at Artword Artbar, Intersection Project in Toronto, Guelph Contemporary Dance Festival, CBYE Hamilton Nutcracker, AFLOAT with Marguerite Larmand and the Interdisciplinary Performance Group with Dave Wilson.
 Currently, Grace enjoys creating in three dimensions while focusing on visuals, sound, movement and composition for performance.
 Photo by Suz Images

 Tricia Cook was introduced to the thrilling heights, physical challenge and energetic community of the early stages of HAG in November 2011.
-Since then she has been performing in fundraisers, festivals, corporate events, and theatre shows.
-When she is not getting tangled in the fabric, scaling a rope or stilt walking she is traveling, teaching, building things, growing vegetables, and studying.
+Since then they have been performing in fundraisers, festivals, corporate events, and theatre shows.
+When they are not getting tangled in the fabric, scaling a rope or stilt walking they are traveling, teaching, building things, growing vegetables, and studying.